 Stretch out on the grass and gaze out over the expansive rooftops of Queen Victoria Market’s historic sheds.
 Over the years, the trees planted on the roof will reach eight or nine metres, providing an ever leafier spot to sit, read and reflect.

-The rooftop terrace also features a secure outdoor play area and even a water-play space for the warmer months.
+The rooftop terrace also features an outdoor play area, and even a water-play space for the warmer months.

 More City of Melbourne library locations

 - East Melbourne Library, 122 George Street, East Melbourne